Restaurant-Services/Menu-Restaurant/README.md

 I don't want to ruin the main business of many other colleagues, but in this situation it's really hard to find new guests, here is a way to earn a little bit less but without working soo hard.

+##Donations

+Italians don't use to donate soo much for Open Source projects!

+But I'm really kind and I want to give you the possibility to offer me a coffe, a beer, a pizza (Italian Pizza, not that strange thing with Pineapple that you use to call pizza), a lovely kiss or a new house.

+I use to joke too much maybe, but it's an hard period for everyone, if I help you then I suggest to consider to help me back too :-)